 This User's Manual contains a lot of useful information.
 First we present an overview of the organ, and then we present tips on use.
-Finally, we investigate all of your organ's technical possibilities, including how to choose another temperament, using free combinations, MIDI applications and so
+Finally, we investigate all of your organ's technical possibilities, including how to choose another temperament, using free combinations, using the general crescendo, MIDI applications and so on.